roesmaien/aranki/README.md

 ## Notes styling

-While I was learning cards on Grammar, I noticed that they don't the same structure that emphasizes the parts you have to remember.
-That's why I decided to add some rules on have the cards are stylized.
+While I was learning grammar, I noticed that some notes needed special styling rules that's why I decided to add some rules on how the cards are stylized.

 I also encourage you to use the styling described below when posting something on this community.